AroenvR/simple-robust-api/README.md

 - App: The core of the application, responsible for starting and stopping the server, initializing the database, and setting up the routes.
 - Container: Manages the dependencies and services in the application, providing methods to register and get instances of services.
 - Repositories: Interact with the database to perform CRUD operations on specific entities (e.g., Users).
+- Services: Execute any additional logic necessary for handling a request.
 - Controllers: Handle incoming requests, process data, and return responses.
 - Routes: Define the API endpoints and map them to the corresponding controllers.